mthreer/PowerShell/Verify-SwedishPersonalNumber/README.md

 This script will validate a Swedish personal number (Social Security Number) using the Luhn-algorithm (modulus-10).
 It will also validate that the string is a valid date.

+> All personal identity numbers in the examples are generated ones!

 ![Example screenshot in Windows PowerShell](./images/powershell_cWVCzeLFKc.png "Example screenshot in Windows PowerShell")

 ## Usage examples ##